 The Narrow River watershed is located on the southwest side of Narragansett Bay and encompasses a portion of the towns of North Kingstown, South Kingstown, and Narragansett.
-The watershed drains an area of approximately 8,650 acres into the Narrow River, which is an estuary approximately 6 miles long, with three major freshwater tributaries.
+The watershed drains an area of approximately 8,650 acres into the Narrow River, which is an estuary approximately 6 miles long, with an approximately 1.3 mile long cove southwesterly of its outlet/tidal inlet, and with three major freshwater tributaries.
 The Narrow River is mostly very shallow, with the exception of two very deep basins at its north end.
 There are three major freshwater lakes and a number of small and intermittent streams and freshwater wetlands in the uplands of the watershed, two salt ponds, and coastal wetlands along the estuary.
 The watershed supports a public drinking water groundwater supply; popular fishing, swimming, and boating areas; shellfish growing areas; and fish and wildlife habitats.